-Place Value: Tens and Ones Math Games
+Place Value: Tens and Ones Math Games3 games

 In this series of games, your students will learn to understand that the two digits of a two-digit number represent amounts of tens and ones.
 The Place Value: Tens and Ones learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 1.NBT.B.2 as written in the common core national math standards.